 The Carter Magfence II Universal Magnetic Fence brings a new level of convenience other aftermarket bandsaw fences do not.
 It is a magnetic design that attaches to your work table automatically and fits most ferrous metal tables.
 As you can imagine, the installation is also very easy.

-The Carter Magfence II Universal Magnetic Fence is fit for spindle sanders, drill presses and almost any other tool you have in our workshop that has a ferrous metal surface.
+The Carter Magfence II Universal Magnetic Fence is fit for spindle sanders, drill presses and almost any other tool you have in the workshop that has a ferrous metal surface.

 The Carter Magfence II is guaranteed to work with your bandsaw and bandsaw tables because there is no size limit.
 It’s a very lightweight aftermarket bandsaw fence that makes cutting lumber much easier.